streamlit-badge-bot/FastFoodie-A-Restaurant-Recommendation-App/README.md

 # <p align = "center"> FastFoodie - A Restuarant Recommendation App </p>
-The app to get you to the closest and most highly rated restaurants in 20 cities across New Jersey, New York, California, Texas, and Washington
+The app to get you to the closest and most highly rated restaurants in 20 cities across New Jersey, New York, California, Texas, and Washington.

 <p align = "center"><img width="700" img height="400" src="https://github.com/siddh30/FastFoodie-A-Restaurant-Recommendation-App/blob/master/Data/Food.png"></p>